 CWI's Funded Internship Program offers Gettysburg College students a special opportunity to do paid work on the frontlines of history, giving public tours of iconic historic sites, gaining hands-on experience with original artifacts and documents, assisting with the management of historic landscapes, engaging in digital history, leading children’s programs, and conducting independent historical research.

-Participants receive a $1,500 stipend from the CWI and free on-site housing at their respective parks/museums.
+Participants receive a $2,500 stipend from the CWI and free on-site housing at their respective parks/museums.
 Applicants need not be history majors or specialists in the Civil War era, although good communication skills, substantial interest in the past, and a desire to share that interest with others are essential.
-The Pohanka program is open to all matriculated Gettysburg College students, although first-years, sophomores, and juniors receive priority in selection, and is administered according to Gettysburg College’s nondiscrimination policy, details of which can be found on the Admissions/Financial Aid website.
+The internship program is open to all matriculated Gettysburg College students, although first-years, sophomores, and juniors receive priority in selection, and is administered according to Gettysburg College’s nondiscrimination policy, details of which can be found on the Admissions/Financial Aid website.

 Alumni of the Funded Internship Program come away from their summer experiences with a greatly expanded awareness of the career options available to students with academic training in history and increased commitment to engaging public audiences in meaningful dialogue about the past.
 Many have gone on to enroll in graduate programs in history, public history, and historic preservation.
-Former interns have pursued graduate work at Oxford University, Columbia University, the Winterthur Program in American Material Culture, West Virginia University, University of Massachusetts, UNC Greensboro, Simmons College, Duquesne University, Eastern Illinois University, American University, University of West Georgia and more, and many have found employment in the field of public history.
+Former interns have pursued graduate work at Oxford University, Columbia University, the Winterthur Program in American Material Culture, West Virginia University, University of Massachusetts, UNC Greensboro, Simmons College, Duquesne University, Eastern Illinois University, American University, Middle Tennessee State University and more, and many have found full-time permanent employment in the field of public history.